 Service mesh lite supports Istio integration for N-S traffic.
 Istio support for E-W traffic tends to be less than complete, but is rapidly closing the gap.
 Bottom line: Using Istio as an open source control plane provides good support for both N-S and E-W traffic.

 Fewer IT Skillsets Required

 The major advantage to service mesh lite is that the required IT skillset to implement and manage it is much less advanced compared to service mesh.
-Similar to two-tier ingress, the networking team can manage the green ADC and the platform team can manage the pink ADC(s), so both teams can move at their own speed.
+Similar to two-tier ingress, the networking team can manage the green ADC and the platform team can manage the blue ADC(s), so both teams can move at their own speed.
 Bottom line: There is very little new learning required for either the networking or platform teams.

 Service mesh lite proxy architecture is an excellent choice for organizations that want service mesh-like features without all the complexity.
 It also offers an easy transition from two-tier ingress architecture for the added benefits of better observability, enhanced security, better integration with open source tools and support for continuous deployment for E-W traffic.

 When it comes to selecting the right architecture, there are no right or wrong choices.